jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 Adding a non-linear function after a linear equation enriches the complexity of our model.
 These methods are called **activation functions**.
 Common functions are tanh and ReLU.

 #### Sigmoid function
 Sigmoid function is one of the earliest functions used in deep networks.
-Nevertheless, as an activation function, its importance has gradually been replaced by other functions like ReLU.
-Currently, the sigmoid function is more popular as a gating function in LSTM/GRU (an “on/off” gate) to selectively remember or forget information.
-The discussion of a sigmoid function often acts as a showcase of explaining issues with deep networks.
+But it is hard to train a sigmoid function.
+For the purpose of an activation function, ReLU is used instead.
+Sigmoid function is often used as the final output layer for a binary classifier.
+The discussion of a sigmoid function as an activation function acts as a showcase of explaining training problems with deep networks.

 <div class="imgcap">
 <img src="/assets/dl/sigmoid.png" style="border:none;width:50%">
 </div>

 #### ReLU
 ReLU is one of the most popular activation functions.
-It converges faster to the optimized solution because it is less easy to  saturated comparing with sigmoid or tanh.
-The gradient in saturated regions are close to 0.
-Gradient descent (discuss in detail later) depends on gradient to train $$W$$.
-If it is too small, $$W$$ learns slowly.
-Also computing ReLU is simple without expensive exponential function.

 $$
 y = max(0, x)